 Introverts are the shy types and extroverts are the outgoing types?
 Not quite.
 Society has long misunderstood these personality types and our understanding of these traits will truly make our relationships much stronger.

 The concept of introversion/extraversion is often misunderstood in modern culture.
 The introvert is often perceived to have a shy personality which results in solitary behaviour.
-Extraversion on the other hand tends to be manifested in outgoing, chatty and energetic behaviour.
-But the man who popularised these concepts Carl Jung, had a different perspective.
+Extroversion, on the other hand, tends to be manifested in outgoing, chatty and energetic behaviour.
+But Carl Jung, the man who popularised these concepts had a different perspective.

 The first thing we must understand about the topic of introversion/extraversion is that the sole concept revolves around energy and stimulation.